 Finally I opened the large cage door and fished around.
 I found all three curled up and sleeping in the Clorox bottle.
 Say what?
 What’s with you guys.
 It’s only 4 o’clock.
 I carefully picked out my mantel and brought him into the house and held him and nudged him until he began to wake up.
 He finally did, but he remained sluggish.

 “What did you do all night?”
 What would mantels do once they were fed and tired of exploring their cage. . .?
 It was then that I realized that we really didn’t know even the sex of our pets.

 Oh.
 Oh no. . .
 We might need a bigger cage.

 The next day was the same thing, but I was still able to wake him.
 By the third day, he was almost fully non-responsive.
 He was breathing fine.
 He was just passed out.
 I was mystified and kinda scared.
 Mom and Dad weren’t home yet to ask and our WiFi was non-existent yet, so I tried to figure out what dad would do.
 Loud music or a cold shower made no sense to me, but a different type of stimulant might work.

 Okay, here’s where you have to recall that I was only in 5th grade and was used to trying my own ideas to solve problems.
-Often they worked so I decided to – come on now, you’re already laughing at me but this made sense at the time.
+Often they worked so I decided to – come on now, you’re already laughing at me but, I’m telling you, this made sense at the time.
 I dug out an eye dropper and dad’s bottle of Wild Turkey and gave French Fry a few drops of bourbon. . .

-And – yes- it worked!
-He opened his eyes and licked his lips and showed real signs of being himself in just a few minutes, except he was moving kinda slow and unsteady.
-Well I’d seen bourbon do that to a person, why not a mantel?
+In just a few minutes he seemed to be almost normal, except for moving kinda slow and unsteady.
+But – I’d seen bourbon do that to a person, so why not a mantel?